 In terms of snacks I recommend:

-- Rice cakes with Cocoa Carob spread (almond butter is nice too)
+- As a last resort brown rice cakes with Cocoa Carob spread (almond butter is nice too)

 - Gluten free Almond Cinnamon Toasties with Almond Cinnamon Spread (Almond butter is fine, too)